 With an integrated Point of Sale (POS) or EPOS system, you can easily manage your payments as well as other processing functions for your photography business.
-Look for a POS system that stores customer information so you can access contact data to create invoices.
+Look for a POS system that stores customer information so you can access contact data to create invoices or email marketing campaigns

 Many professional photographers use invoices to bill customers for their services.
 You’ll want to invest in a reliable invoicing service that makes it easy to create invoices and send them in seconds.

 Craft a Photography Portfolio

 With your business plan in order, it’s time to turn your attention to finding clients.
 Marketing your photography business is crucial and your portfolio is the best tool for selling your photos.